-- Why does the network environment not show the releases? - The network environment is delayed in time.
+- The network environment is delayed in time.
 Check the release by searching for the respective computer name. - Why does an error message appear when I click on the network environment? - The computer name must be unique on the network and may not be the same as the task group. - It appears that the network boards are unable to communicate.
 What might be the problem? - Maybe one of the used network boards works with a different speed (e. g.
 10 instead 100 Mbit) and your network computer is unable to recognize this.
-If necessary, set the network driver to the compatible speed. - If two PCs should be linked you require a cross-link cable, otherwise use a patch cable. - In addition, check the protocols and the configuration. - The data transmission is incorrect or very slow.
+If necessary, set the network driver to the compatible speed. - If two PCs should be linked you require a cross-link cable, otherwise use a patch cable. - In addition, check the protocols and the configu- ration. - The data transmission is incorrect or very slow.
 What might be the problem? - Maybe you have the wrong cable (UTP / CAT3 or lower) or the problem is the proximity of a power cord or another source of interference.